vanrajbbsbec/Mobile-Computation-Offloading/readme.txt

 1. Directory structure of the CloudSim Toolkit
 2. Software requirements: Java version 1.6 or newer
 3. Installation and running the CloudSim Toolkit
-4. Running the CloudSim examples 6
+4. Running the CloudSim example 6
 5. Learning CloudSim
 6. Compiling CloudSim: using Ant